Chronic Inflammatory Response Syndrome: Treatment & Recovery Tips That Actually Work

 And increasingly, patients are being diagnosed via urinary mycotoxin testing, which sounds promising but is not a valid method of diagnosing CIRS.
 In fact, a 2019 review concluded that urinary mycotoxin testing lacks specificity and reliability in diagnosing mold-related illness.

-The Shoemaker Protocol: The Only Peer-Reviewed Treatment for CIRS
+The Shoemaker Protocol: The Best Treatment for CIRS

-While countless “mold detox” programs exist online, the Shoemaker Protocol remains the only medically recognized and peer-reviewed method of diagnosing and treating CIRS.
+The Shoemaker Protocol is the only medically recognized and peer-reviewed method to diagnose and treat Chronic Inflammatory Response Syndrome (CIRS).
 It is evidence-based, structured, and highly individualized.

-It involves a sequential, step-by-step process that addresses the root immune dysfunction, rather than just managing symptoms.
+The Shoemaker Protocol involves a sequential, step-by-step process that addresses the root immune dysfunction rather than just managing symptoms.
 Here’s a simplified overview:

 - Remove exposure to biotoxins** (most often mold from water-damaged buildings).